Nordln/EasydiffusionWiki/The-beta-channel.md

 # Leaving the beta program
 You can return to the stable version by unchecking the beta-channel checkbox in the Settings tab.

-If this is not possible (sometimes the beta version breaks and doesn't start any more), you can leave the beta program by editing the configuration manually:
+If this is not possible (for e.g. if the beta version isn't starting any more), you can leave the beta program by editing the configuration manually:
-1. In your installation directory (e.g. `C:\EasyDiffusion`), there's a subdirectory `scripts`.
+1. In your installation directory (e.g. `C:\EasyDiffusion`), edit the `config.yaml` file using a text-editor (like Notepad).
-    Navigate to this directory.
-2. In this directory, edit the two files `config.json` and `config.bat` (`config.sh` if you're on Linux).
-    Replace the word `beta` in both files by `main`.
+2. Replace the word `beta` in that file by `main`.
+Press save.
-3. Restart the Easy Diffusion application.
+3. Restart Easy Diffusion.